-Detailed information regarding our (and our brands') corporate responsibility priorities and progress can be found in our latest "Environmental, Social and Governance Report" at http://columbia.com/corporate-responsibility.
+Detailed information regarding our (and our brands') corporate responsibility priorities and progress can be found in our latest "Impact Report: Environmental, Social, Governance" at http://columbia.com/corporate-responsibility.
+The content of such report is not incorporated by reference.

 HUMAN CAPITAL